 Zoom Fatigue Provides Window to Understanding Hearing Loss

 Do you get Zoom fatigue — that feeling of utter exhaustion after a long day of video conference calls?
 I certainly do.
-A recent article published in Technology, Mind and Behavior explains the reasons why.
+A recently published article in Technology, Mind and Behavior explains the reasons why.
 As I read the article, I began seeing the parallels between Zoom fatigue and the issues I regularly face as a person with hearing loss.

 Research Explains Psychological Reasons for Zoom Fatigue

 The study, conducted by Stanford University Professor Jeremy Bailenson, examined the psychological impact of spending so many hours each day in video chats.
 He identified four factors that contribute to Zoom fatigue.
 The study also offered suggestions for how consumers and organizations can mitigate them.

 - High levels of cognitive load to interpret and create non-verbal cues

 - The stress of looking at yourself all day